JiFish/artemis/README.md

 * **SYMBOL** x, y$ - Redefine the bitmap of the character with the code *x*. *y$* is a string that represents the new bitmap.
 Each character in the string represents one pixel starting at the top-left.
 Use a space for the background and any other character for the foreground.
 If *y$* is an empty string, the character will be reset to the default.
 * **SYMBOL** x, b1[, b2] ... [, b8] - Alternate syntax for above, more like classic BASIC variants.
 Provide 1 - 8 integers from 0 - 255.
 Each integer's binary value defines one row of pixels, top to bottom.
 Missing rows are considered empty.
 * **SYMBOLIMG** x$ - Load a complete set of characters from image with filename specified by *x$*.
 This image should be 128 x 128 pixels, with each 8x8 cell containing a character.
 Black is treated as the background and any other color as foreground.
 The file should be placed in a disk directory and using a artemis-friendly filename (alphanumeric, maximum 32 characters.)
 A number of image types are supported, but a PNG is recommended.
+* **RSTS** - Reset the screen parameters.
+Mode is set to 1, colors, ink and symbols are all set to the default.

 #### Artemis Character Codes